How to Give Feedback to Poor Performing or Difficult People

 What you'll learn

-- Set and communicate clear expectations to your employees
+- Set and communicate clear expectations for your employees

 - Confidently confront poor performance and non-compliant behavior